beatrizcm01/bees-data-engineering-case/README.md

 - Silver Layer: The data is transformed into a columnar storage format such as parquet or delta, and partitioned by brewery location.
 - Gold Layer: The data is then aggregated  as a view with the quantity of breweries per type and location.

+# Technologies involved:

+- Docker
+- Airflow
+- PySpark
+- AWS S3
+- Dremio

+# Pipeline Architecture

+This project runs AirFlow in a Docker container in order to orchestrate the OpenBreweryDB data pipeline.
+The DAG in Airflow runs the tasks: run_bronze_layer_scripts >> run_silver_layer_scripts >> run_gold_layer_scripts.
+It extracts data from the API, persists it as parquet files into openbrewerydb-bronze-layer bucket, transforms it and stores it into openbrewerydb-silver-layer bucket as parquet files partiotioned by location (country, region).
+A virtualization layer is created with Dremio which connects to S3 and formats the parquet files as tables.
+A view is created on top of the silver layer with SQL.